 All you have to do is put your waste in the top, wait for it to break down and then open the bottom of the bin to collect your finished compost.
 They’re called continuous bins because you can continuously put new scraps in the top without disturbing the decomposing waste underneath.

 If you keep putting scraps in, you’ll have a constant stream of compost to use around your yard.
 Sound good?

-We’ve rounded up the best continuous composters on the market right now.
+I’ve rounded up the best continuous composters on the market right now.